-Dr. Shreya Kangovi is an internist, pediatrician and health policy researcher who studies patient perspectives on socioeconomic determinants of health and health care utilization, and the efficacy of community health workers - lay people trained to work with patients - to improve health outcomes in high risk populations from low income communities.
-Her research, published in peer-reviewed publications including NEJM, JAMA and Health Affairs, has elucidated patient preference of hospital (rather than primary) care, the effect of unrealistic goal-setting on health outcomes, and the unmet need for empathic health care personnel such as community health workers.
+Dr. Kangovi’s research, published in peer-reviewed publications including NEJM, JAMA and Health Affairs, has elucidated patient preference of hospital (rather than primary) care, the effect of unrealistic goal-setting on health outcomes, and the unmet need for empathic health care personnel such as community health workers.
 She has received over $20M in funding including federal grants from the NIH and Patient-Centered Outcomes Research Institute (PCORI).